 - Future topic areas that the Committee should focus on.
 (Shown in Attachment A) - The Board's existing statutes and regulations related to telehealth.
-(Proposed changes agreed to so far shown in Attachment B.) - Laws of several other states that pertain to temporary practice across state lines. - Potential clarification of telehealth laws for associates and trainees.
+(Proposed changes agreed to so far shown in Attachment B.) - Laws of several other states that pertain to temporary practice across state lines. - Potential telehealth coursework requirement.
+(This discussion to be continued today.) - Potential clarification of telehealth laws for associates and trainees.
 (This discussion to be continued today.) - Supervision via videoconferencing.
-(This discussion to be continued today.)
+(This discussion to be continued September 10th when the Committee's telehealth survey results become available.)